h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 # Acknowledgements

-In hindsight, the decision to retain MD5 for RADIUS/TLS was likely wrong.
+In hindsight, the decision to retain MD5 for RADIUS over TLS was likely wrong.
 It was an easy decision to make in the short term, but it has caused ongoing problems which this document addresses.

 Thanks to Bernard Aboba, Karri Huhtanen, Heikki Vatiainen, and Alexander Clouter for reviews and feedback.